 Under Article 63 of the PRC Environmental Protection Law, where a company commits any of the violations stated below, besides imposing a penalty, the competent departments of environmental protection shall transfer the case to the public security organ which shall impose an (administrative) detention of no less than 10 days, and up to 15 days, on the persons directly in charge and other persons directly responsible.
 If the circumstances are relatively minor, a detention for no less than 5 days, and up to 10 days, shall be imposed:

-- the company that discharged pollutants in violation of the law and without a pollutant discharge licence has been ordered to suspend discharging pollutants, but it has refused to do so
+- the company that discharged pollutants in violation of the law and without a pollutant discharge license has been ordered to suspend discharging pollutants, but it has refused to do so;

 - the company that produced and used forbidden pesticide has been ordered to rectify, but it has refused to do so.